dmitrykuzmenkov/sentinel/README.md

 user='root'
 group='root'
 ```
-- pid_file: path where is pid file of running process to check stored
+- *pid_file*: path where is pid file of running process to check stored
-- start: valid bash command to start daemon (no foreground)
+- *start*: valid bash command to start daemon (no foreground)
-- stop: valid bash command to stop running daemon
+- *stop*: valid bash command to stop running daemon
-- user: optional param to run as that user
+- *user*: optional param to run as that user
-- group: optional param to run task under special group
+- *group*: optional param to run task under special group
-- timeout: timeout in seconds before process will be started
+- *timeout*: timeout in seconds before process will be started
-- memory: limit memory by this amount, 0 for unlmit or 1024M to limit up to 1024 MB memory use
+- *memory*: limit memory by this amount, 0 for unlmit or 1024M to limit up to 1024 MB memory use
-- check: this is custom check on bash when should to stop running task, must return exit code 0 on success
+- *check*: this is custom check on bash when should to stop running task, must return exit code 0 on success

 Just create tasks/example file with content above and start Sentinel to monitor it.
 Remember, no .conf extension and other staff here.
 Just flat process name.